 When submitting a currently approved protocol for modification, please submit all appropriate documentation that has been changed for review.
 The IRB Administration does require that the investigator a copy of all revised documents in "Tracked Changes" format or similarly notated to indicate what changes were made, with "clean" or "unmarked" copies of all revised documents.
 It is optional to provide the IRB Administration with a summary of changes on a separate memo.

 To modify your currently approved research personnel list utilize form Modification (HRP-213).
-Please remember to submit any additional documentation (e.g. protocol, consent forms) that will also be affected by the personnel change.
+Please remember to submit any additional documentation (e.g. research personnel list, protocol, consent forms) that will also be affected by the personnel change.
 The IRB Administration does require that the investigator submit a copy of all revised documents in "Tracked Changes" format or similarly notated to indicate what changes were made, with "clean" or "unmarked" copies of all revised documents.

 Complete the form Continuing Review Progress Report (HRP-212), attach all requested supplements, have the formed signed by the individuals listed in the form, and provide the requested number of copies to the IRB Administration.
 Maintain electronic copies of all information submitted to the IRB in case revisions are required.
 For further information please reference the Investigator Manual, section "How do I close out a study".

 First, if the study has a sponsor, please always check with the sponsor to ensure the sponsor agrees that the study can be closed.
 Next, follow the process below that best fits your situation: